sdc-china/IDA-doc/_posts/2018-01-15-installation-keter-repacking.md

 **Notes**

-If you want to use DB2 as Keter database, you can uncomment DB2 property configuration and comment MySQL property configuration.
+If you want to use DB2 as IDA database, you can uncomment DB2 property configuration and comment MySQL property configuration.

 ![][db2config]

 [db2config]: ../images/install/db2configuration.png

-#### Repacking keter-web with configuration
+#### Repacking IDA-web with configuration

-Once all the properties in [KETER_HOME]/conf/keter.properties file have been update you can then re-package the [KETER_HOME]/build/**keter-web.war** file.
+Once all the properties in [IDA_HOME]/conf/ida.properties file have been update you can then re-package the [IDA_HOME]/build/**IDA-web.war** file.

-Before running the [KETER_HOME]/**package.bat** or [KETER_HOME]/**package.sh** you will need to set the environment variable for JAVA_HOME and ensure that [JAVA_HOME]/bin is included in the variable.
+Before running the [IDA_HOME]/**package.bat** or [IDA_HOME]/**package.sh** you will need to set the environment variable for JAVA_HOME and ensure that [JAVA_HOME]/bin is included in the variable.
 Once the environment variable is set and your path contains the [JAVA_HOME]/bin diectory you can then execute the package script.